markniu/Laser-Filament-Motion-Sensor/README.md

 `A00;`

-be sure there is a ';' in the command end, and the xx value is 2 letters.
+be sure there is a ';' in the command end, and the xx value must be 2 letters.

 ### Supported drivers